 Of course, I’m a big fan of salads.
 My vegan pumpkin harvest salad would go perfectly on the plate next to these baked hot dogs!

 Looking for something different?
-Try these Vegan Hot Dogs with four different toppings!
+Try these Vegan Hot Dogs with four other toppings!

 Simple, delicious, comfort food — definitely part of what I hope to be many more interesting days to come.